fbn776/AssistScript/docs/About.md

 # About

-AssistScript is a command based scripting language.
+AssistScript is a command-based scripting language.